National Mandate Party

-The National Mandate Party (Partai Amanat Nasional), frequently abbreviated to PAN, is an Islam-based political party in Indonesia.
+The National Mandate Party (Partai Amanat Nasional), frequently abbreviated to PAN, is a non-sectarian, religion-based political party in Indonesia.

-It was founded by the modernist strand of Muslim society in Indonesia, including Amien Rais, the chairman of the Muhammadiyah organization, during the Indonesian revolution.
+It was founded by the modernist strand of Muslim society in Indonesia, including Amien Rais, the chairman of the Muhammadiyah organization, during the Indonesian Revolution.
 The party contested the 2009 elections under the chairmanship of Sutrisno Bachir.
 It is described as a nationalist Muslim party.
 It also upholds the Pancasila doctrine.

 In 2014, the party obtained 7.59 percent of the popular vote, which is an increase from 6.03 percent in 2009 and 6.44 percent in 2004.
-PAN is currently the ruling party in Southeast Sulawesi.

 Background

-On 14 May 1998, around 50 political figures, including Goenawan Mohammad, Faisal Basri and Amien Rais established an organization called the Peoples Mandate Council (Majelis Amanat Rakyat, MARA) open to anybody who wanted to listen and express opinions.
-At the time, Amien Rais said that MARA would assess the performance of president Suharto's cabinet over the next six months.
+On 14 May 1998, around 50 political figures, including Goenawan Mohammad, Faisal Basri, and Amien Rais established an organization called the Peoples Mandate Council (Majelis Amanat Rakyat, MARA) open to anybody who wanted to listen and express opinions.
+At the time, Amien Rais said that MARA would assess the performance of President Suharto's cabinet over the next six months.
 He also said that the people needed a strong forum that was respected by those in power and that the power structure under Suharto was not good at listening to people's opinions because it had become arrogant.
 At the time of the downfall of the Suharto regime in 1998, many new parties were being established and some of them wanted Amien Rais and other members of MARA to join them.
 One of these was the Crescent Star Party whose eventual leader Yusril Ihza Mahendra tried to persuade Amien Rais to establish a party.
 When he refused the offer, the party went its own way.
 On July 27, 1998 (the day after the declaration of the creation of the Crescent Star Party), Amien Rais announced the establishment of a new party to be called the People's Mandate Party (Partai Amanat Bangsa, PAB).
 This was changed to the current name after a lengthy voting process.
-The new party had its roots in the principles of religious morality, humanity and prosperity.
+The new party had its roots in the principles of religious morality, humanity, and prosperity.

+Chairpersons

 2020 Party fracas

-On 11 February 2020, a PAN national congress, held in Kendari, Southeast Sulawesi, was marred by violence when party members started throwing chairs at one other amid a dispute over candidates to lead the party.
+On 11 February 2020, a PAN national congress, held in Kendari, Southeast Sulawesi, was marred by violence when party members started throwing chairs at one another amid a dispute over candidates to lead the party.
 One PAN member suffered a broken leg during the melee.
 Reports said thugs had been deployed at the congress to support Mulfachri Harahap's candidacy for the party leadership.
 PAN leader Zulkifli was re-elected at the congress, receiving 331 votes, while Mulfachri received 225 votes.